lud77/Factorize/README.md

     - [ ] FLOW: Wait: (multiple Pulses -> single Pulse) waits for a pulse on each of the inputs and then gives sends a pulse through the output
     - [ ] FLOW: For: (from:Value + to:Value + step:Value + Pulse -> Pulse + Pulse + Value) expose index variable and emit "execute" every loop until "exit"
     - [/] (SAME AS IF) FLOW: While: (Value + Pulse -> Pulse + Pulse) if value is truthy, activate "execute", otherwise activate "exit"
+    - [ ] Color Picker
+    - [ ] Knob with inputs for min, max, and step
+    - [ ] Range with inputs for min, max, and step
+    - [ ] Envelope visualizer (multi-input pin with value for each?
 - [ ] Groupings
 - [ ] Stepper-type panels or endpoints or connections, still not sure which

 - [ ] Needs more orthogonality: possibility to set both inputs and outputs from execute or onPulse, etc

+-- UI

+- [ ] Introduce white halo around focused panel

 --- Bugs / Performance